-With such a short barrel you are going to get some muzzle rise, but with the suppressor, it does seem to keep it a much flatter shooting gun.
+With such a short barrel, you will get some muzzle rise, but with the suppressor, it does seem to keep it a much flatter shooting gun.

 The gun is great.
-Can be a project gun if you aren’t happy with some of the features, but overall it’s a kick-ass gun.
+It can be a project gun if you aren’t happy with some of the features, but overall it’s a kick-ass gun.

 The CZ Scorpion, just like the CZ Scorpion Micro, is one of the most fun guns in my collection.